gyjbb/Leetcode-Python3/README.md

 ## 977.Squares of a Sorted Array, 209.Minimum Size Subarray Sum, 59.Spiral Matrix II, Summary of Array.
 May 11, 2023

 The third day for Linked List.
-Today will learn about the linked list and its difference with array.\
+Today we will learn about the linked list and its difference with arrays.\
-The challenges today are about how to remove items from the linked list, create new linked list, and the reversed linked list.
+The challenges today are about how to remove items from the linked list, create a new linked list, and the reversed linked list.
 Have fun!😀

 ## Linked List Theory
 [Leetcode link](https://leetcode.com/problems/squares-of-a-sorted-array/) \